jmccuen/ThingworxPlotlyChartingSDK/README.md

 ## Examples
 You can find example implementations of this SDK here: https://github.com/jmccuen/ThingworxPlotlyExamplePlots

+##Plotly
+These charts are built on top of the Plotly Javascript Library, detailed documentation for which can be found here: https://plot.ly/javascript/

 ## Purpose
 The purpose of this SDK is to ease the process of building charting widgets in PTC's Thingworx platform.
 It is built off of the standard Thingworx Widget API.
 For more details on developing Thingworx Widgets, please see the documentation here: https://www.ptc.com/support/-/media/FFF75A096E3245C8BA1E42E1C47C04CD.pdf?sc_lang=en